sharpedavid/sharpedavid.github.io/README.md

-_Real_ developers have custom domains.
+_Real_ programmers have custom domains.